mlk/r-programming-assignment/README.md

 Footnotes
 ---------

 1. Having the data dumped into the same folder as the executable is I feel a little dirty and I perfer a clean seperation between data and code.
 Thus the application uses a "data" directory to hold the downloaded files.
-If you disagree with this you can change `content_root` to be `"./UCI HAR Dataset/"` and it will execute as specified in the requirements.
+If you disagree with this you can change `data_root` to be `"./"` and it will execute as specified in the requirements.
+DO NOT change `data_root` to be `"./"` and use the `clear_data_folder = TRUE` feature.
+Bad things will happen.